Karrthik-Arya/Get_Pythonissed/README.md

 You can start implementing this strategy by taking help of instructions given in [this](https://github.com/Karrthik-Arya/Get_Pythonissed/blob/main/Pairs.ipynb) of the assignment, or implement everything from Scratch in this [notebook](https://github.com/Karrthik-Arya/Get_Pythonissed/blob/main/PairsH.ipynb) containing only the bare minimum instructions required to implement the strategy.

 ### Moving Ahead
+This is optional, just for exploring and is not necessary for the certificate.
 #### Predicitng Outlooks using a Naive Bayes' Model

 * Get to know about the Naive Bayes' Model from this [article](https://towardsdatascience.com/all-about-naive-bayes-8e13cef044cf) on Naive Bayes' Models and the part on Bernoulli's Naive Bayes' Classifier from this Wikipedia [article](https://en.wikipedia.org/wiki/Naive_Bayes_classifier).